Off-Campus Parking AppealsRevised: December 01, 2013

 Booting and Towing in Approved Housing Parking Lots

-Students who claim they were wrongly booted or towed in an approved housing unit will be allowed to submit an appeal to the Housing & Student Living Office within 10 days of the violation as stated on the receipt.
+Students and visitors who claim they were wrongly booted or towed in an approved housing parking lot will be allowed to submit an appeal to the Housing & Student Living Office within 10 days of the violation as stated on the receipt.
 Below are a few questions to help you determine whether or not you qualify for an appeal:

-A student submits an appeal and will meet with a Housing & Student Living administrator to discuss the situation.
-The student should bring all documentation (parking permits, copy of the violation receipt, etc.) when meeting with the Housing & Student Living administrator.
-To set up an appointment to discuss your off-campus parking appeal, please contact the Housing & Student Living Office at (208) 496-9220 or firstname.lastname@example.org
+When submitting an appeal, a student or visitor should present all documentation (parking permits, copy of the violation receipt, pictures, etc.) to the Housing & Student Living Office.
+To set up an appointment to discuss your appeal, please contact the Housing & Student Living Office at (208) 496-9220 or firstname.lastname@example.org